Intensive Care Foundation: Funding

 The ICF is a self-funded organisation with no government funding.
 Its administrative and operational costs are covered by its three partner organizations (ANZICS, CICM, and ACCCN), while the grants awarded are funded entirely by donor contributions.

-In 2024, the ICF launched an ambitious goal to raise $10 million by 2029.
+In 2024, the ICF launched a goal to raise $10 million by 2029.
 This goal is supported by the establishment of the Intensive Care Future Fund, a protected investment fund where only the earnings are used for research and education grants, ensuring sustainable funding.
 Another key strategy is the ICF Corporate Co-operative, which brings together medical companies making multi-year pledges to support the Foundation's work and cover administrative costs related to expanding fundraising efforts.

-The Intensive Care Foundation continues its vital work in funding groundbreaking research and educational initiatives, striving to further advance patient care and outcomes in intensive care units across Australia and New Zealand.
-Through its dedication, the Foundation plays a crucial role in shaping the future of critical care, ensuring more lives are saved and patients experience improved recovery.
+The Intensive Care Foundation funds research and educational initiatives to advance patient care and outcomes in intensive care units across Australia and New Zealand.
+The Foundation helps shape the future of critical care, ensuring more lives are saved and patients experience improved recovery.